bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ### Install extra required Debian packages
 First, we need to install the "u-boot-tools" and "dbus" Debian packages on the Seagate Central.
 These packages provide functionality that we'll depend on later.
-Using the command issued as root on the Seagate Central to install these packages.
+Using the followins commands on the Seagate Central to install these packages.

     apt-get -y install u-boot-tools dbus